Correlation Between Bank of New York and Oxford Lane

 Strong

 Compared to the overall equity markets, risk-adjusted returns on investments in Oxford Lane Capital are ranked lower than 9 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy fundamental indicators, Oxford Lane is not utilizing all of its potentials.
-The current stock price disarray, may contribute to short-term losses for the investors.
+The recent stock price disarray, may contribute to short-term losses for the investors.

 Bank of New York and Oxford Lane Volatility Contrast